adaptyteam/adapty-docs/versioned_docs/version-3.0/give-access-level-to-specific-customer.md

 ## Give access level to a specific customer via API

 You also have the option to give a customer an access level from your server using the Adapty API.
 This comes in handy if you have bonuses for referrals or other events related to your products.
-Find additional details in the [API Specs](server-side-api-specs#prolonggrant-a-subscription-for-a-user) section.
+Find additional details on the [Grant access level with server-side API](ss-grant-access-level) page.